Areesh613/Areesh613/README.md

 - 2D platformer that uses Unity to help user learn about SQL

 ## Career Goals
-My current goal is to find an internship before I graduate at the end of Fall 2026
+My current goal is to land an internship before I graduate at the end of Fall 2026